"Each bag is constructed with the finest and most seaworthy materials, including real duck canvas, oil-tanned leather and genuine New England Rope..."

 - Extremely rugged.
 Abrasion resistant; doesn't scratch or tear easily.
 Firmer and stronger than acrylics, but never "crackly" or stiff like modern sailcloth.

 - Natural, non-toxic composition, not "sticky" in hot weather... doesn't irritate skin or emit gasses when exposed to tropical UV light or heat.

 - Virtually maintenance free.
-Accepts but doesn't require chemical treatments like silicone or scotchguard
+Doesn't require chemical treatments like silicone or scotchguard.

 - Can be waxed, if the 'antique' look is desired

 M&B SHIPCANVAS stocks only the best quality Duck Canvas, which is sometimes known as Double-Filled (a.k.a.
 "Plied Yarn" Duck).
 It has a tighter weave construction with a smoother texture than single fill cotton ducks.